 - prejudice or discrimination against individuals with a dark skin tone, typically among people of the same ethnic or racial group.“colorism within the black community has been a serious emotional and psychological battle”

 I do NOT f*ck with people – especially people of color – who perpetuate colorism.
 Colorism wasn’t a secret in our community or our family.
 It was there.
 It wasn’t talked about but it came out in comments and insults.
 “With yo’ Black ass…” for years I heard that on the playground.
 I also heard it at home when I got in trouble.
 I heard it in adult conversations.
 I heard it every where when someone wanted to insult a Black American.
 They insulted their skin tone FIRST.
 If someone was going to insult you, first thing they went for was how “black ” you were.
-It played right into Willie Lynch’s famous letter – The Making of a Slave – where he states the following: You must use the DARK skin slaves vs. the LIGHT skin slaves, and the LIGHT skin slaves vs. the DARK skin slaves.
+It played right into the whole dark skin vs light skin mentality.
+Disgusting.

 At the age of 13 – I had a huge argument after being insulted several times about my complexion from a family member – it was then I decided I wasn’t going to take colorism from anybody any f*cking more because my life at the time was hard enough.
 You don’t like my skin color, eat a dick.
 Simple.